On 19 May 2021 the Sanction Hearing was held for Amigo’s proposed Scheme of Arrangement. On 24 May, judgment was given and the Scheme was rejected.

 This legal article Back to the drawing board for Amigo points out the possible implications for other Schemes, with Provident’s court hearing to sanction its proposed Scheme due to take place on 30 July 2021.

-In December 2021, Amigo published details of its proposals for a new Scheme.
+In December 2021, Amigo published its proposals for a new Scheme.